GLOBAL MARKETS-Stocks rise, gold in worst week since June

 “As tensions with Syria cool down, the risk premium that had quickly pushed the gold market sharply higher is now being taken off very quickly,” said Sean McGillivray, head of asset allocation at Great Pacific Wealth Management.

-The dollar weakened against the euro and yen for most of the day, while the yield on benchmark Treasuries fell, as investors adjusted positions ahead of the Fed meeting.
+The dollar weakened against the euro and yen, while the yield on benchmark Treasuries fell, as investors adjusted positions ahead of the Fed meeting.

-The dollar was up 0.01 percent against a basket of major currencies while 10-year U.S. Treasury yields fell to 2.8902 percent, up 4/32 in price.
+The dollar was down 0.01 percent against a basket of major currencies and while 10-year U.S. Treasury yields fell to 2.8921 percent, up 3/32 in price.

 “In the coming months, given that the new Fed chairman starts in January, the Summers effect, if it is announced, could be as dominant” as the Fed’s tapering decision, said Mike Gallagher, managing director of IDEAglobal.